Our nature reserves are protected havens for plants and animals

 From seashore to mountain top

-Collectively The Wildlife Trusts now manage more than 2,300 nature reserves including all imaginable habitats - bogs, moors, mountains, ancient woods, wildflower meadows, heaths, urban nature parks, caves, lakes, islands, beaches, cliffs and disused quarries.
+Collectively The Wildlife Trusts now manage around 2,300 nature reserves including all imaginable habitats - bogs, moors, mountains, ancient woods, wildflower meadows, heaths, urban nature parks, caves, lakes, islands, beaches, cliffs and disused quarries.
 Wildlife Trusts continue to acquire new nature reserves and reserves are now also extended and reconnected where the opportunities exist to do this.

 Places for people